DrRetro2033/Reyveld/README.md

 ## Tiny Size 📁

-Arceus requires no extra downloads to work, and fits into less than three megabytes!
+Arceus requires no extra downloads to work, and fits into less than five megabytes!

 ## Cross Platform 🖥️📱